SmartContractSecurity/SWC-registry/README.md

 [EthTrust Security Leveles Version 2](https://entethalliance.org/specs/ethtrust-sl/v2) was published in December 2023, with publication of version 3 expected in early 2025.

-Another project that has been maintained over a number of years is the [Smart Contrat Security Verification Standard](https://github.com/ComposableSecurity/SCSVS).
+Another project that has been maintained over a number of years is the [Smart Contract Security Verification Standard](https://github.com/ComposableSecurity/SCSVS).

 The EthTrust specification is specific to Solidity code, and aims to comprehensively identify vulnerabilities that need to be checked for, and if present eliminated.
 The SCSVS is a more general development guideline for security testing and remediation, applicable to a large range of projects.